acli/new_clock/doc/Working_notes_on_citation_file_format.md

       type: software
       url: "https://www.perl.org/"

+Peculiarities:

+- Anyone used to reading (e.g., APA style) reference lists would interpret this to mean we are *using* version 5.14, which is untrue

 Unresolved questions:

-- To anyone used to reading (e.g., APA style) reference lists, this looks like we are *using* version 5.14, which is untrue
-- Should there be some kind of notation that tells the reader that this is a minimum requirement, as opposed to the software that is actually being by the author?
+- Should there be a new field that tells the reader that this is a minimum requirement, as opposed to the software that is actually being by the author?

 Scenario: Individual web page
 -----------------------------